-The Audit Committee will determine whether any action or response is necessary or appropriate in respect of a recorded in the log maintained for such purpose by the Compliance Officer or a person designated by the Audit Committee if the Compliance Officer is the subject of a communication.
-These determinations may be recorded the standard based on categories established by the Audit Committee, which may include: the communication is not a "complaint" or "concern", contemplated by applicable requirements; communication is misdirected (such as a communication involving an employment dispute); no further action shall required because communication can be analyzed on its face; and further action required (with a record of the action taken and its outcome).
+The Audit Committee will determine whether any action or response is necessary or appropriate respect of communication, and it will take or direct such action as it deems appropriate.
+Such action may include engaging external advisers, for which funding will be available.
+The determinations made by the Audit Committee in respect of each communication and any include: the communication is not a "complaint" or "concern", contemplated by applicable requirements; communication is misdirected (such as a communication involvina an employment dispute); no further action shall required because communication can be analyzed on its face; and further action required (with a record of the action taken and its outcome).
 The Compliance Officer or any other person designated by the Audit Committee will report on the status of any further action directed by the Audit Committee on a monthly basis or at such frequency as the Audit Committee may otherwise require.